Miyajima Day Trip: A Remarkable Miyajima One Day Itinerary

 The floating torii gate, Otorii, in Miyajima, Japan with the sunset.

-Interested in a day trip from Hiroshima, Japan?
-Head to Miyajima Island (宮島) for one day!
 This island is traditionally known as Itsukushima Island (厳島) and is located northwest of the Hiroshima area.
 It’ll take 30-40 minutes to get here from Hiroshima Station.

 There are so many incredible things to do in Miyajima Island from visiting traditional temples and shrines, seeing one of the tallest torii in Japan, and exploring nature and wildlife, such as deer.